Exciting Opportunities for Young Volunteers at the Proposed New Ozone Café

 Through the work of the Phoenix Festival, UK Youth chose Cirencester as one of 100 music hubs across the UK within a youth club setting.
 This enabled us to take ten young people through their personal achievement awards with UK Youth.
 Four young people secured this award in October 2014.

 The Phoenix Festival benefits the whole community by showcasing local talent, bringing the community together, as well as attracting people to Cirencester.
-The successful outcomes of the festival have also enabled CCDT to identify our next key project; a business and personal mentoring project - working in partnership with Cirencester businesses and professionals to provide one-to-one mentoring and support for young people.

 In 2016 The Phoenix Commiitee won the Cirencester Chamber or Commerce Award for Best Team.